-Factor Description Effect on Foresight sound advice Reposition This factor refers to the process whereby participants situate their mindsets in a hypothetical future context and adopt decisions or devise strategies as if they were living or immersed in these contextual circumstances.
+Table 8.
+"3R" Methodological Frame for Sound Advice Factor Description Effect on foresight sound advice Reposition This factor refers to the process whereby participants situate their mindsets in a hypothetical future context and adopt decisions or devise strategies as if they were living or immersed in these contextual circumstances.
 Repositioning participants in highly transformed scenarios stimulates their creativity in particular by facilitating the generation of more numerous and original ideas.
 Modulate the number and originality of ideas by repositioning participants in innovative future contexts Representation This factor relates to the composition of advisory panels and multi-stakeholder workshops in the foresight processes.
 The presence of different actors and areas of knowledge within these panels has an important influence on the variety and flexibility of themes/perspectives considered by the participants to find solutions in problem-solving situations.
 Adapt participants' perspectives with an adequate representation of actors Resolution This is associated to the intervention needed to elaborate upon the advice discourse from the initial insights generated by participants 'repositioned' into incremental or transformational scenarios.
 Such interventions are supported by argumentation, which influences the type of advice generated and the level of elaboration of the final recommendations.
-Increase the quality and soundness of advice with argumentation rules scenarios (these may or may not be thoroughly transformational), while other methods, such as roadmapping, typically deploy just a single scenario.
+Increase the quality and soundness of advice with argumentation rules Source: compiled by the authors basing on [Velasco, 2017].

+scenarios (these may or may not be thoroughly transformational), while other methods, such as roadmapping, typically deploy just a single scenario.
 On the practical utilization of scenarios we would suggest that when resources permit, (a) these approaches will be enriched by the preceding exploration and repositioning in multiple scenarios (sometimes an aspirational scenario may be composed from a selection of these) and (b) the full range of recommendations stemming from multiple scenario analysis will enrich those being thrown up in the course of roadmapping and similar efforts.
-To work on these scenarios, we encourage Foresight practitioners to get a balanced representation of stakeholders, whose coincident insights across focus groups and plausible futures will facilitate the elaboration of more robust advice.
+To work on these scenarios, we encourage foresight practitioners to get a balanced representation of stakeholders, whose coincident insights across focus groups and plausible futures will facilitate the elaboration of more robust advice.

 As with all scenario work, face-to-face workshops such as those described in our case study require time and careful preparation, ideally with detailed "scripts" for facilitators.
-In particular, our method implies that the details of scenarios are clearly conveyed, as they describe contexts in which participants are asked to be repositioned.
-In this respect, the capacity for adaptation, flexibility, and critical thinking are requested for participants to get the most out of repositioning them in those future contexts.
+In particular, our method implies that the details of scenarios are clearly conveyed, as they describe contexts on which participants are asked to be repositioned.
+In this respect, capacity of adaptation, flexibility and critical thinking are requested for participants to get the most out of repositioning them in those future contexts.